mjcaisse/cppnow-website/readme.md

 ## Installing Site Locally

 1. Install RVM - So that specific versions of ruby can be installed for a given directory
-2. Install ruby 2.4.1 - Other versions might work fine, but that version must be set in the Gemfile
+2. Install ruby 2.3.1 - Other versions might work fine, but that version must be set in the Gemfile it was chosen to be close to that of the build server
 3. Install jekyll 3.4.3
 4. Install [Node](https://nodejs.org/en/download/) using the latest Current version
 5. Install Gulp globally - `npm install gulp-cli -g`